SEND Department and Policies

 The philosophy of the department is to support students to gain the necessary skills that they require to become independent learners before they leave the school.
 The policies and processes we adhere to in the SEND Department can be viewed by clicking on the link opposite.

-- Mrs K Bunting - SENCO - WNAT
+- Ms Rachel Bazeley Smith - SENCO - WNAT

 - Mrs H. Dawson - Senior Assistant Trust SENco - WNAT

 Numeracy support takes place in lessons and by withdrawal predominantly during registration.
 The aim of numeracy intervention is to boost confidence and ability.
-Additionally small group teaching may take place instead of in lesson teaching.
-Year 10 and 11 students may also opt for Additional Maths.
+We may offer additional small group teaching instead of in-lesson teaching.

 Social Communication Group

 This group supports students to overcome barriers presented due to social and communication difficulties.
-Again students are withdrawn from lessons to access this support.
+The majority of this intervention is run during form time.
+Students are withdrawn from lessons, for a time limited period, to access this support when a higher level of support is needed.

 A touch typing programme is run during registration time to support students typing skills.